The 2025 GW Business & Policy Forum: The Future of Work is Now

 Our Commitment to the Dissemination of Knowledge and Ideas

-Located in the heart of Washington, D.C., GW’s School of Business leverages its place within a leading global research university to bring together industry leaders in government, business and technology – bringing together experts from around the world to explore some of the world’s most pressing issues.
+Located in the heart of Washington, D.C., the GW School of Business leverages its place within a leading global research university to bring together industry leaders in government, business and technology — bringing together experts from around the world to explore some of the world’s most pressing issues.

 Forum attendees will not only hear from several of the most influential figures in the future of work, but also enjoy a premier networking opportunity to engage with key players, discover the innovations shifting business landscapes and learn to adapt to changing work environments.